milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 When we receive formal written complaints, we respond by contacting the person who made the complaint.
 We work with the appropriate regulatory authorities, including local data protection authorities, to resolve any complaints regarding the transfer of your data that we cannot resolve with you directly.

-California requirements
+U.S. state law requirements

-The California Consumer Privacy Act (CCPA) requires specific disclosures for California residents.
+Some U.S. state privacy laws like the California Consumer Privacy Act (CCPA) and Virginia Consumer Data Protection Act (VCDPA) require specific disclosures for state residents.

 This Privacy Policy is designed to help you understand how Google handles your information:

 We explain the categories of information Google collects and the sources of that information in Information Google collects.
 We explain how Google uses information in Why Google collects data.
-We explain when Google may share information in Sharing your information.
+We explain when Google may disclose information in Sharing your information.
 Google does not sell your personal information.
+Google also does not “share” your personal information as that term is defined in the CCPA.
+We explain how Google retains information in Retaining your information.
+You can also learn more about how Google anonymizes data.
+As described there, when Google anonymizes data to protect your privacy, we maintain policies and technical measures to avoid re-identifying that information.

-The CCPA also provides the right to request information about how Google collects, uses, and discloses your personal information.
-And it gives you the right to access your information and request that Google delete that information.
-Finally, the CCPA provides the right to not be discriminated against for exercising your privacy rights.
+State laws like the CCPA and VCDPA also provide the right to request information about how Google collects, uses, and discloses your information.
+And they give you the right to access and correct your information, and to request that Google delete that information.
+The VCDPA also provides the right to opt out of certain forms of profiling and targeted advertising.
+Finally, the CCPA and VCDPA provide the right to not be discriminated against for exercising these privacy rights.

 We describe the choices you have to manage your privacy and data across Google’s services in Your privacy controls.
-You can exercise your rights by using these controls, which allow you to access, review, update and delete your information, as well as export and download a copy of it.
-When you use them, we’ll validate your request by verifying that you’re signed in to your Google Account.
-If you have questions or requests related to your rights under the CCPA, you (or your authorized agent) can also contact Google.
-You can also find more information on Google’s handling of CCPA requests.
+These tools allow you to access, review, update and delete your information, as well as export and download a copy of it.
+You can also control what information we use to show you ads, or turn off personalized ads, by visiting My Ad Center.

+When you use these tools, we’ll validate your request by verifying that you’re signed in to your Google Account.
+If you have questions or requests related to your rights under the CCPA or VCDPA, you (or your authorized agent) can also contact Google.
+And if you disagree with the decision on your request, you can ask Google to reconsider it by responding to the team’s email.

+You can find more information on Google’s handling of CCPA requests.

-The CCPA requires a description of data practices using specific categories.
+The CCPA also requires a description of data practices using specific categories.
 This table uses these categories to organize the information in this Privacy Policy.

-Categories of personal information we collect
+Categories of information we collect

-Identifiers such as your name, phone number, and address, as well as unique identifiers tied to the browser, application, or device you’re using.
+Identifiers and similar information such as your name and password, phone number, and address, as well as unique identifiers tied to the browser, application, or device you’re using.
+Some Google services like YouTube Studio provide the option to submit a valid ID (such as a passport or driver’s license) to verify your identity to use additional features.

 Demographic information, such as your age, gender and language.
+If you choose to use optional features like YouTube Creator Demographics, you can also provide additional information, like your gender identity or race and ethnicity.

 Commercial information such as your payment information and a history of purchases you make on Google’s services.